Madeleine-Carruthers/Data-analysis-tutorials-for-African-Ecologists/README.md

 # Geometric-morphometrics
-## An introduction to landmark-based geometric morphometrics for ecologists
+## A practical introduction to geometric morphometrics for ecologists

-This folder contains step-by-step tutorials on preparing and analysing morphological data using a geometric morphometrics approach.
+This folder contains step-by-step tutorials on preparing and analysing morphological data using a landmark-based geometric morphometrics approach.

-Geometric morphometrics is a powerful approach for quantifying biological shape variation between groups (e.g. between different populations or species), and can be used to look at how an organisms shape/morphology varies with other biotic or abiotic factors in their environment.
+Geometric morphometrics is a powerful method for quantifying biological shape variation between groups (e.g. between different habitats, populations, species), and can be used to look at how an organisms shape/morphology varies with other biotic or abiotic factors in their environment.

-Traditional morphometric analyses are based on linear distance-based measurements, such as head length, body depth, eye diameter (Figure A).
-While these can be highly informative, they do not provide good coverage of an organism’s overall morphology.
-Geometric morphometrics uses a set of precisely located landmarks to capture morphology (Figure B).
-We can compare the relative positions of these landmarks configurations to get high coverage, detailed information on shape variation between individuals or groups.
+Traditional morphometric analyses are based on linear distance-based measurements between two points, such as head length, body depth, eye diameter (Figure A).
+While these can be highly informative, they don't provide good coverage of an organism’s overall morphology.
+Geometric morphometrics uses a set of precisely located landmarks to capture high coverage morphological information (Figure B).
+We can compare the relative positions of these landmarks configurations to investigate shape variation between individuals or groups, and identify functionally important chnages in morphology associated with different ecological environments.

 ![Traditional_vs_GM_schematics](https://user-images.githubusercontent.com/74772641/195985251-065f05f4-004a-4f84-815b-b7f88ea27d04.jpg)